motopress/mp-restaurant-menu/readme.txt

 * Clean responsive design for proper mobile viewing
 * Handy shortcode settings
 * Several predefined layouts available: grid and list (from single up to 6 column layouts for both)
-* 2 shortcode types based on ‘category’ or ‘menu item’ viewing
+* 2 shortcode types based on 'category' or 'menu item' viewing
 * Ability to create categories (i.e. categorically-organized lists of meals, food and drinks, etc.) and child categories with descriptions
 * Variety of icons for labeling your categories plus an option for uploading your custom icons
 * Option to supply separate menu item with title and description, price, Nutrition information and Attributes (size, bulk, weight), tags and Ingredients list